swiftlang/swift-evolution/proposals/0000-character-literals.md

  We propose to adopt the `'x'` as an alternative syntax for all textual literal types up to and including `ExtendedGraphemeClusterLiteral`, but not including `StringLiteral`.
 These literals will be used to express `Character`, `Unicode.Scalar`, and types like `UTF16.CodeUnit` in the standard library.
 These literals would have a default type of `Character`, as `Character` is the preferred element type of `String`.
 In addition where the character literal is a single ASCII code point conversions to an integer value are made available using a new `ExpressibleByASCIILiteral` conformance.

  Use of single quotes for character/scalar literals is highly precedented in other languages, including C, Objective-C, C++, Java, Elm, and Rust, although different languages have slightly differing ideas about what a “character” is.
 We choose to use the single quote syntax specifically because it reinforces the notion that strings and character values are different: the former is a sequence, the later is an element (though a single element can itself be a `String`).
-Character types also don’t support string literal interpolation, which is another reason to move away from double quotes.
+Character types also don’t support string literal interpolation and can be obtimized, which is another reason to move away from double quotes.

+ Advantages for a developer to migrate to the single quote distinction:

+  * Differentiate in the source when a literal is intended to be a Character or UnicodeScalar
+  * Distinct default type of `Character` making available that type's methods and properties.
+  * Compile time best-effort check that the literal is in fact a single Character/Unicode grapheme.

+ Improvements to the new implementation over that previously reviewed:

+  * SingleQuoted literals have their own new `ExpressibleBy` marker protocols preventing source breaking changes to the use of double quoted literals in existing source.
+  * Distinct protocol for ASCII literals further localising the more contentious integer conversions.

  ### Example usage